DerekCresswell/GameDesign11/4 Platformer/4 Checkpoint.md

 There we go, that should be down to just two.\
 We cannot get rid of the `GetComponent` for the player's health (without making our code messy) so we'll have to get rid of this last call for `Checkpoint`.

 The secret here is in the `lastCheckpoint` variable.
-Currently this a `GameObject`.
+Currently, this a `GameObject`.
 We had this because we needed to get both the `Checkpoint` and `SpriteRenderer`.
 Now that the renderer is actually on the `Checkpoint` script we can replace this `GameObject` variable with a `Checkpoint`.

 ```csharp
 public static Checkpoint activeCheckpoint;